rotorflight/rotorflight-ref-design/Reference-Design-F7A.md

 The signal pin is connected to PA10 on UART1.

-The DSM Port is sharing the RX pin with Port D. It is possible to implement either DSM Port, or Port D - or both.
+The DSM Port is an alternative to Port D. It is possible to implement either the DSM Port, or Port D - but not both.

 ## MCU Resource Allocation